 Background checks can boost confidence.

-Not only are most of the prospective candidates aware that a background check is a possibility, but that also know that it means they are a step closer to the job.
+Not only are most of the prospective candidates aware that a background check is a possibility, but they also know that it means they are a step closer to the job.
 Taking the time to conduct these checks on candidates in whom you are not interested is wasteful.
 When you tell candidates that they are undergoing a background check, they likely feel a greater sense of confidence in how you perceive them.

 The checks involve a variety of elements.

-Another reason to consider the importance of background checks is because they help you to gain a fuller picture of the potential candidates.
+Another reason to consider the importance of background checks is that they help you to gain a fuller picture of the potential candidates.
 Generally, for example, a background check will involve a criminal check.
 That way, you know if the candidates have been involved in certain legal issues, which doesn’t necessarily mean you have to avoid hiring them.
 The check may also involve an inquiry into credit or job history.

 You don’t have to poke around social media.

 With the ubiquity of social media, people have been led to believe that all companies are constantly checking out their Facebook pages and Twitter accounts.
 While some companies do make that part of their routine, it is not the standard.
-You don’t have to worry about figuring out how to evade privacy settings on social media accounts, unless you feel a particular reason exists to do so.
+You don’t have to worry about figuring out how to evade privacy settings on social media accounts unless you feel a particular reason exists to do so.

 Background checks can put up a barrier between you and the potential candidates because it may seem like an awkward subject to bring up.
 However, when you know more about what they have to offer and what they involve, you can broach this particular topic with a greater degree of confidence and expertise.